mosko333/NLPSearch/README.md

 ## What I Used:

-* Memorization to improve BigO and other optimization techniques
+* Memoization to improve BigO and other optimization techniques
 * Pulling from a plist file for data
 * To lemmatise and identify tokens, I used NSLinguisticTagger
 * A stop word dictionary for improved filtering